 For example; A producer would switch from 24hrs to 36hrs of fermentation to generate a complexer cup.
 The station is able to provide continuous feedback and provide tailored advice to improve production methods and monitor the risk.

 Micro lots: To select the best micro lots we focus on 86+ lots that have a beautiful complexity in the cup profile.
 The Santa Maria area offers a good range of fruity washed lots due to the longer fermentation times.
 In some cases we combine the volume from 2 or 3 farmers together to reach a minimum of 10x 35kg bags of exportable green coffee.
 The combinations are made by taking the cup profile into account, and will carry the name of the largest contributor.
 This method allows us to provide a steady volume for our Seasonal segment, with interesting cup profiles that variate in between each harvest.
+Micro lot farmers will have a seperate profile page on the website.

 In the Santa Maria station we cup all the available samples handed in by the local community of farmers.
 A lot of work!
 But it allows us to pay the farmer contributing to La Victoria in access to the quality market.
 All 85 scoring lots have fixed minimum price that is about 20-40% higher compared to local prices for commercial lots.